Program

 Workshop 10:

-Empowering Co-Creation: Integrating Youth in WWII Memorials and Museums
+Empowering Co-Creation: Integrating Youth in World War II Memorials and Museums

 Idske Bakker, Annette Schautt (Act!On, Netherlands)